 Procedure

+The Council through the powers given in the Institutes Byelaw 3, delegates its authority to form the Institutes disciplinary bodies as defined in Articles 21, 23 and 25 to the Executive Oversight Committee (EOC).
+The EOC has therefore established a standing Investigation Group comprised of Designated Officers being the Council President, Past President, Director General, and the Institute Secretary.

-Any concerns relating to misconduct, malpractice, or irregularities within CGI Global should be reported immediately to CGI designated officers, who report directly to the CGI Global Council.
+Any concerns relating to misconduct, malpractice, or irregularities within CGI Global should be reported immediately to of the CGI Designated Officers.
+Where one of the Designated Officers are associated with the complaint, that member(s) will be excluded from all conversations and communications where the matter is being investigated.

-When a concern is raised under this policy, the designated officer(s) will decide if a full investigation is necessary.
-If an investigation is warranted, the designated officer will appoint an investigator to look into the matter.
-The investigator will gather as much information as possible from the individual raising the concern; this may include supporting evidence and identifying witnesses.
-No more than two weeks should elapse between the raising of a concern and the investigator contacting the individual.
+When a concern is raised under this policy, the Investigation Group will decide if a full investigation is necessary.
+If an investigation is warranted, the Investigation Group will appoint an Investigation Officer to assess the matter.
+The Investigator Officer will gather as much information as possible from the individual(s) raising the concern; this may include supporting evidence and identifying witnesses.
+No more than two weeks should elapse between the raising of a concern and the Investigator Officer contacting the individual.
 If it is believed that serious harm could result from any delay in the process, contact will be made as soon as the concern is raised.

 CGI Global reserves the discretion to either investigate the complaint itself or to pass the complaint to a Division for handling.
 In cases where the complaint is passed to a Division, the Division is required to report back to CGI Global with the findings and any actions taken.